MaelysMarry/Projet3BIM/README.md

 # The goal of this project is to observe evolution of bacteria population when we submit them to an antibiotic.
 With that we can see antibioresistance of our bacteria population.

-## It's develloped by Vincent le Goff, Maelys Marry and Charles Nodot with the supervision of Guillaume Bellon to the 3BiM project
+## It's develloped by Vincent Le Goff, Maelys Marry and Charles Nodot with the supervision of Guillaume Bellon to the 3BiM project

 ### Installation